This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 mifold review: seatbelt fit

 While some booster seats include fancy extra features, in reality a booster seat’s function is simple: to properly position an adult seatbelt so that it safely secures a child’s much smaller body.
 The shoulder belt should make contact with the middle of your child’s shoulder.
-The lap belt should fit low on the hips and touch the top of the thighs.
+The top of the lap belt should fit low on the hips and touch the top of the thighs.

 This diagram from the Insurance Institute for Highway Safety is extremely helpful in understanding how to judge lap belt fit.
 If it’s too high, the seatbelt can cause severe abdominal injury (also called “seatbelt syndrome”) in a crash.
 If it’s too low, the child’s pelvis can be rotated forward and cause them to slide down in a crash – again resulting in abdominal injury.